 If you live in the northern part of the northern hemisphere, you may be looking out the window at some very cold weather.
 At the same time, other people are looking out a wide-open window at blue skies, warm sun, and swaying palm trees.

 If you’re British or German, you’ve got lots of options open from your airports to Asia, the Middle East, and Africa.
 Since about 2/3 of my readers are from the USA and Canada, however, I’m going to focus on where you would reasonably go for two weeks or less from one of our airports.
-So we’ll start with cheap flight options.
+So for the cheapest beach towns, we’ll start with cheap flight options.

 Cheapest Flights From Cold Places to Warm Ones

 There’s a reason Mexico is the most popular destination for Americans by a long shot.
 It’s close and it’s got hundreds of air connections.
 You can often get to a beach area of Mexico for about the same price as a long domestic flight.
 Here are few examples from Skyscanner:

 Round Trip From Chicago: Cartagena $278; Puerto Rico $157, Dominican Republic $305, Nicaragua $261, Belize $272, Cancun $226, Puerto Vallarta $367, Merida $274.